Protective Materials and Coatings - Fields of application

 Stainless steel AISI 316L - UNI EN 10088

-AISI 316L - Excellent corrosion resistance in atmosphere and in a wide variety of salts, organic acids and foodstuffs, discreet with regard to weak acid reductant solutions, better than other austenitic steels that do not contain Mo, in
+AISI 316L - Excellent corrosion resistance (En 61537: 9B class) in atmosphere and in a wide variety of salts, organic acids and foodstuffs, discreet with regard to weak acid reductant solutions, better than other austenitic steels that do not contain Mo, in

 relation to halides and sea water.